 Last June, I. W. Gregorio, Alex White and I had a meeting of minds.
 Our goal: tipping the tipping point.
 Getting folx connected.
 Making a small but meaningful lift to Black SFFH voices.
 They generously helped gather resources, and I made connections for #Edits4BlackSFF.
 With first readers, designer & agents to help, Team #Edits4BlackSFF held a call for submissions in August for two weeks.
 Thirty-nine submissions came in, and we were bowled over by the incredible range of talent from across the Black/African diaspora.

 Nine selections were made.
 Eight authors for a query + 10 edit.
-One author for a developmental edit & an introduction to agents: Jennifer Azantian of Jennifer Azantian Literary, Samantha Fabien of Laura Dail Literary Agency, Kim-Mei Kirtland of Morhaim Literary, Quressa Robinson of Nelson Literary Agency, Eric Smith at PS Literary, Jennifer Udden of New Leaf Literary, and Connor Goldsmith and Laurie McLean at Fuse Literary.
+One author for a developmental edit & an introduction to agents: Jennifer Azantian of Jennifer Azantian Literary, Samantha Fabien of Laura Dail Literary Agency, Kim-Mei Kirtland of Morhaim Literary, Quressa Robinson of Nelson Literary Agency, Eric Smith at PS Literary, and Connor Goldsmith and Laurie McLean at Fuse Literary.

 We are grateful for all of the authors who submitted, for our designer @diversityhorror, our insightful first readers Melody Simpson, Molly Majumder, Kat Cho & Jalen Garcia-Hall, and our wise consultants Beth Phelan, Justin C. Key, Teri Clarke, and ZigZag Claybourne!